schlick7/LuteForMobile/docs/termsplan.md

 3. Create TermFilterPanel with language dropdown and status chips
 4. Create TermEditDialogWrapper that reuses existing TermForm
 5. Add delete button only in Terms screen wrapper
+6. Use existing theme extensions for status colors

 ### Phase 6: Integration
 1. Update App imports